agemooij/rhinos/README.md

 Rhinos (or RhinoS) is a simple Scala wrapper around Mozilla's Rhino Javascript runtime for the JVM.
-It allows you to run Javascript code and to extract return values as native Scala objects, using the [Spray JSON](https://github.com/spray/spray-json) AST as the intermediate.
+It allows you to run Javascript code and to extract return values as native Scala objects, using the [Spray JSON](https://github.com/spray/spray-json) AST as an intermediate format.
 Spray JSON then allows you to easily convert that AST to normal Scala objects and/or instances of your own (case) classes.

 ### Status
+__WARNING:__ Work in progress!
 This project is a few days old and still actively under construction.
 It has not been used in production.... yet.

+All comments, suggestions, feature requests, pull requests, etc. and very welcome.

 ### Purpose
 The be able to run JS code and act on its output from Scala.

-The use case that started this project was a _programmable fake REST server_ to support functional testing of mobile (iOS, Android) apps.
+The use case that started this project was a __programmable fake REST server__ to support functional testing of mobile (iOS, Android) apps.
 It needed to run on the JVM because the _real_ REST server used heavy encryption written in Java but the behavior of the server (the _scenarios_ to run when responding to REST calls) needed to be programmed in Javascript because that was the one language all our testers knew.

 ### How Does it Work?